-Since the launch of SALS in January 2015 there have been 130 contacts in total, either via email, telephone or face to face and a total of 47 contacts have been received from April 2016 to March 2017, this is a decrease of 16% from the previous financial year.
-The most common themes continue to involve difficult working relations, work pressures causing significant impacts on stress levels and staff being discourage from raising incidents.
+Since the launch of SALS in January 2015 there have been 130 contacts in total, either via email, telephone or face to face and a total of 47 contacts have been received from April 2016 to March 2017.
+This is a decrease of 16% from the previous financial year.
+The most common themes continue to involve difficult working relations, work pressures causing significant impacts on stress levels and staff being discouraged from raising incidents.

-ing their issues.
+Members of staff who contact the SALS service are able to speak in confidence regarding their issues.
 Advice is given regarding further support available within the Trust and the caller is signposted to the most appropriate service for further help and support with consent.